Center for Good Food Purchasing has posted 1 jobs

 The Center for Good Food Purchasing uses the power of procurement and partnerships to create a transparent and equitable food system that prioritizes the health and well-being of people, animals, and the environment.
 We do this through the nationally-networked adoption and implementation of the Good Food Purchasing Program by major institutions.

-Since its founding in 2015, the Center, along with its national and local partners, has established commitments from and supported a pipeline of 32 institutions (and growing) in 15 major US cities, with a collective annual food spend of almost $1 billion.
-These institutions and cities are committed to directing their purchasing power toward the five values of the Good Food Purchasing Program: local economies, environmental sustainability, valued workforce, animal welfare, and nutrition, and to measuring food purchasing practices through a metric-driven framework that encourages improvement over time.
+Since its founding in 2015, the Center, along with its national and local partners, has enrolled 40 institutions in 17 major US cities, with a collective annual food spend of almost $1 billion.
+These institutions and cities are committed to directing their purchasing power toward the five Program values: local economies, environmental sustainability, valued workforce, animal welfare, and nutrition, and to measuring food purchasing practices through a metric-driven framework that encourages improvement over time.

-The Center manages the Good Food Purchasing Program, working with institutions to establish supply chain transparency from farm to fork and for the communities they serve, and shift towards a values-based purchasing model.
-Our approach to food system change emphasizes the use of data to verify commitments that participating institutions make to the five value categories of the Good Food Purchasing Program, to empower institutions, and the communities they serve, with better information about their food supply chains, and to quantify impacts in terms of improvements to students’ diets, producer and food chain worker livelihoods, farm animal treatment, and the environment.
+Among other things, the Center manages the Program, working with institutions and the communities they serve, to establish supply chain transparency and shift towards a values-based purchasing model.
+Our approach to food system change emphasizes the use of data to verify commitments that enrolled institutions make to the five value categories, to empower institutions, and the communities they serve, with better information about their food supply chains, and to quantify impacts in terms of improvements to individual and community health, producer and food chain worker livelihoods, farm animal treatment, and the environment.